-section.
+etc.

-120-12.1 Construction Tolerances: Shape the surface of the earthwork to conform to the lines, grades, and cross-sections shown in the plans.
-In final shaping of the surface of earthwork, maintain a tolerance of 0.3 foot above or below the plan cross-section with the following exceptions:
+120-12.1 Construction Tolerances: Shape the surface of the earthwork to conform to the lines and grades shown in the Plans.
+In final shaping of the surface of earthwork, maintain a tolerance of 0.3 foot above or below the finished graded surface with the following exceptions:

-- 1. Shape the surface of shoulders to within 0.1 foot of the plan cross- - 2.
-Shape the earthwork to match adjacent pavement, curb, sidewalk, structures, etc. - 3.
+- 1. Shape the surface of shoulders to within 0.1 foot of the finished graded surface. - 2.
+Shape the earthwork to match adjacent pavement, curb, sidewalk, structures, - 3.
 Shape the bottom of ditches so that the ditch impounds no water. - 4.
-When the work does not include construction of base or pavement, shape the entire roadbed (shoulder point to shoulder point) to within 0.1 foot above or below the plan cross-section.
+When the work does not include construction of base or pavement, shape the entire roadbed (shoulder point to shoulder point) to within 0.1 foot above or below the Plan finished graded surface.

-Ensure that the shoulder lines do not vary horizontally more than 0.3 foot from the true lines shown in the plans.
+Ensure that the shoulder lines do not vary horizontally more than 0.3 foot from the true lines shown in the Plans.